minhtien221197/data-analyst-portfolio/README.md

 -Todo list

-  +EDA data set using python
+    EDA data set using python

-  +Transform data using Power PI
+    Transform data using Power PI

-  +Use DAX to compute additional metrics that did not appear in the original data +Visualize data into meaningful insights by appropriate charts, table
+    Use DAX to compute additional metrics that did not appear in the original data

+    Visualize data into meaningful insights by appropriate charts, table

+## Project 2 - Microsoft Excel
+### Description
+-Context

+A real project when working in Daikin.
+As usual, my manager monitors the transportation cost as well as the KPI performance of vendors based on the raw data file     on an Excel with a  large number of numbers which is good because it is very detailed.
+However, watching a lot of numbers makes it harder to draw insight   compared to charts.
+Thus I made a Dashboard on an Excel file to visualize those numbers into meaningful information by drawing some vivid and attractive charts

+Disclaimer: These costs in the Dashboard had been modified to preserve  the security and privacy of the company

+-Todo list

+    Use Power Query to transform data in an automatical way

+    Draw suitable charts serving for KPI and cost monitoring